GeorgeMPetre/OpenCart_Manual_Testing_Project_UI/README.md

 ---

-## Notes
+## Final note

-This project demonstrates end-to-end manual UI test design, execution, defect reporting, and traceability for a real-world e-commerce application.
-It is intended as a portfolio and learning project rather than a production release.
+This project reflects how I approach manual testing in real scenarios: understand the user flow, test with intent, document clearly, and report issues in a way that helps teams fix them quickly.